 Ride height varies by suspension grade and has a dramatic effect on the truck's appearance.
-The ZQ8 Sport models look slammed with their lower ride height; although with 18-inch wheels for '07, their minimum ground clearance is just about an inch less than that of the standard 2WD Colorado.
-The standard Colorado has about 7.4 inches of ground clearance with 2WD and 7.7 inches with 4WD, varying slightly with cab style.
-The Z71 off-road suspension raises the ground clearance to around 8.8 inches, with 2WD or 4WD.
+The standard Colorado has about 7.3 inches of ground clearance with 2WD and 7.7 inches with 4WD, varying slightly with cab style.
+The Z71 off-road suspension raises the ground clearance to around 8.9 inches, with 2WD or 4WD.

 All Crew Cab and Extended Cab models ride on a 126-inch wheelbase, while Regular Cab models ride on a 111-inch wheelbase.
 Overall length is 207 inches for all but Regular Cabs, which are 192 inches long.
 Overall height is about 65 inches for the standard Z85 suspension, 68 inches with 4WD.

 Chevy Truck dealers offer a range of accessories, including a bed extender, hard and soft tonneau covers, tubular assist steps and splash guards.
-All can be installed at the time of delivery and can be financed as part of the deal.
+All can be installed by the dealer and financed as part of the deal.

 The optional front bucket seats are wide and soft, and lack lateral support, whether upholstered in cloth or leather.